-The TIF Act requires that the City Council establish a reinvestment zone Board of Directors when designating a TIRZ.
+The TIF Act requires that City Council establish a reinvestment zone Board of Directors when designating a TIRZ.
 The Northeast Corridor TIRZ Board is made up of seven members appointed by City Council and is established pursuant to Section 311.009 of the TIF Act.
-Additionally, since this TIRZ is City initiated, the statutory requirement for representation from the State Senator and State Representative would not apply.
 To be eligible for appointment to the TIRZ Board, an individual must either be a qualified voter of the City, or be at least 18 years old.
 Appointees will be required to comply with all policies related to City Boards and Commissions to the extent there is no conflict with the TIF Act.